 Note, Credit Notes are treated the same way as payments, and can be allocated to invoices in exactly the same way.
+Like payments, they will appear in the transaction list with a negative value.

 If you make an error in allocating a transaction, you can clear the allocation and do it again.
 In the customer account details, click on the 'Transactions: History' tab, then click on one of the transactions that have been wrongly allocated, click the 'View Allocation' button on the righthand side.
 This will display a form showing the transactions the transaction you selected is allocated to.
-See the example below:
+See the following example image: